Stern John: Derby County

 At the start of the 2005–06 season, following the signing of James Scowcroft, John found himself outside of manager Micky Adams's first-team plans.
 As a result, he was loaned to Derby County on 16 September 2005.
 He rejoined Coventry three months later.

 Sunderland

 On 29 January 2007, John was transferred to Sunderland for an undisclosed fee.
 The signing was Sunderland manager Roy Keane's sixth signing of the 2006–07 season January transfer window.
-He scored his first goals against Southend United in a 4–0 victory on 17 February 2007.
+He made his debut against the club he had just left, and then scored his first goals against Southend United in a 4–0 victory on 17 February 2007.

 Southampton

 On 29 August 2007, John moved to Southampton as part of a deal that took his international teammate Kenwyne Jones in the opposite direction.

 He scored his first goals with two in a 3–2 win against West Bromwich Albion on 6 October 2007.
 From then on he scored regularly for "The Saints", with nine goals in his first fifteen appearances, including a second half hat trick against Hull City on 8 December 2007.
 He finished the 2007–08 season fourth highest scorer in the Championship with 19 goals for Southampton.
 (He had also scored once for Sunderland in the Premier League prior to his transfer.)
 Before being sent off for a second bookable offence, John scored two goals, including the match winner, in Southampton's final game of the season against Sheffield United, as the Saints narrowly avoided relegation to League One.